KevinEppacher/Probabilistic_Lab/src/sensor_fusion/docs/Progress.md

 ### Other issues:
 1. Program is slow, due to visualization in all the nested loops --> visualize all particles, rays at once on each particle
+2. For debugging purposes, print the sum of the errors of each measurement

 ### Solution: